SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions-exam-problems.md

 ### Output Data

 Print on the console **one of two possible states**:
-* How full is the pool and each pipe's percentage contribution?
+* How full are the pool and each pipe's percentage contribution?
 Use the whole number before the decimal point of a percentage (i.e. round down).
    * "The pool is **[x]**% full.
 Pipe 1: **[y]**%.
 Pipe 2: **[z]**%."
 * If the pool has overflowed - how many liters over the pool's volume has the pool overflowed for the given time, floating-point number.
    * "For **[x]** hours the pool overflows with **[y]** liters."